1BobC/carpetP/README.md

 "Complete functions built in and constructed"
 "Change font size p to 1.5em Complete execises on basic functions" "Complete Booleans and comparison operators"
+"Start Python For Loop and While Loop exercises - and completed"